Frequently Asked Questions about Gun Laws in New Hampshire

 “(c) Any contiguous area containing 6 or more buildings which are used as either part-time or permanent dwellings and the spaces between them where each such building is within 300 feet of at least one of the others, plus a perimeter 300 feet wide around all the buildings in such area.”

 Further, it’s just common sense and courtesy to ask permission of the landowner to shoot on private property, even if there is no “permanently occupied dwelling” within 300 feet.

 For target shooting, many people belong to a gun club, and there are many of them in New Hampshire; the local police can tell you where they are, and you can find a list of shooting clubs compiled by the state Fish and Game department at http://www.wildlife.state.nh.us/Links/fish_and_game_clubs.htm.
-Also, there are three commercial indoor shooting ranges in the state (at least that I know of): the Manchester Firing Line (668-9015, website gunsnh.com); Belmont Firearms and Range (524-8678, website belmontfirearms.com); and Tri-State Firearms in Hinsdale (336-8940, website tristatefirearms.com).
+Also, there are two commercial indoor shooting ranges in the state (at least that I know of): the Manchester Firing Line (668-9015, website gunsnh.com) and Belmont Firearms and Range (524-8678, website belmontfirearms.com).

 I hope this helps your understanding of New Hampshire gun laws.
 If you have any questions, feel free to ask any member of the Misguided Malcontent March.
 (Just kidding, of course.
 Call Pro-Gun New Hampshire, 226-PGNH, and we’ll call you back.)

 APPENDIX 1: “Prohibited persons” per federal law and NH state law